-People might occasionally stumble upon your website, but for the most part, you have to help them get there.
-That’s what a lot of marketing techniques do, and they rely on on think like tracking pixels and scripts which have to be integrated with your website.
+People might occasionally stumble upon your website, but you have to help them get there for the most part.
+That’s what many marketing techniques do, and they rely on on think like tracking pixels and scripts that have to be integrated with your website.
 Your designer might need:

 - Facebook pixel code